instructlab/dev-docs/docs/sdg/sdg-refactor.md

 Some of the consequences are covered earlier in the pros and cons for Option 3.
 Here is a brief recap of the most important of those:

-- SDG preprocessing and postprocessing will join a wide variety of glue/data-format capablities in that repository, increasing consistency.
+- SDG preprocessing and postprocessing will join a wide variety of glue/data-format capabilities in that repository, increasing consistency.
 - In the future changes to the kinds of content that SDG takes as inputs will require changes across both the SDG repository and the `instructlab/instructlab` repository.
 - There will be less pressure to have a clear and well documented separation between the library APIs and the command-line interface for these functions because both are located in the same repository.
 We will mitigate this consequence by being disciplined about the separation.